 Born and raised in Butte, Montana, Bart has always been around rivers, and from a young age cultivated a sense of ecological and social justice in relation to clean water.
 Bart holds a bachelor’s degree in journalism from Eastern Washington University.
 In 2011, Bart was recognized for his outstanding public service contributions with a Peirone Award, given by the Pacific Northwest Inlander.
 In 2013 he was recognized by both the Spokane Businesses Catalyst Magazine and by Eastern Washington University in their respective “20 under 40” lists.
-And in 2014 he was awarded the Inspirational Young Alumnus Award from his alma matter, Eastern Washington University.
+And in 2014 he was awarded the Inspirational Young Alumnus Award from his alma mater, Eastern Washington University.

-Bart and his wife Sara and their son Emmett make their home in Missoula, Montana having previously lived in Spokane, Washington for 14 years.
+Bart and his wife Sara and their son Emmett make their home in Missoula, Montana, having previously lived in Spokane, Washington for 14 years.
 They enjoy outdoor activities, live music and traveling.